 The villains in the Raimi trilogy are often extreme reflections of Peter’s worst traits, and that trend starts with Norman.
 Peter is given the incredible gift of becoming superhuman and initially tries to use it for profit and self-gain before he’s smacked down and humbled, preventing him from traveling further down that path.
 A similar transformation happens to Norman and the scorned man decides to make a grab for power, status and revenge.
 With his newfound strength, the Goblin decides to target and kill off anyone he feels has ever wronged him, gradually becoming a murderer, a terrorist and a threat to the city.
 In his own twisted way, he feels that nothing will ever prevent him from being seen and recognized as being exceptionable ever again.
 He also dons a suit that wouldn’t look out of place in an episode of the “Power Rangers”.
 I like the way Willem Dafoe portrays Norman; out of all the actors in the film he’s probably the one who embraces the camp the most, and even when Norman isn’t being murderously evil you can still tell there’s something off about him.
 What makes Green Goblin a great villain isn’t just that he’s gleefully psychotic – lost in his own vanity and delusions – but also how self-aware he is.
 The Goblin knows all the tropes and conventions of the superhero genre, lampshades them and embraces them wholeheartedly – like appealing to the hero’s pessimism or trying to fridge the hero’s love interest.
 It honestly makes you wonder if Norman was a comic book nerd in his youth.
 Appropriately, it’s embracing those tropes that also do him in.
 Norman couldn’t resist one last bit of ill-advised, evil gloating before trying to kill Peter, which gives him time to get a second wind, and it’s the Goblin’s spiteful, vindictive nature that winds up finishing the job.
 Norman tries one last time to stab Peter in the back but in a clever and satisfying example of a Chekov’s gun, he didn’t know about Peter’s spider-sense so he winds up running himself through instead.
 That’s some sweet, sweet karma.

-Harry Osborn is Peter’s unlikely best friend and his closest companion for several years.
-While Peter comes from a working-class background, Harry’s family is pretty rich and successful, and as such he feels the pressure of his father’s judgment, high standards and expectations, causing him to become somewhat biter and cynical.
+Harry Osborn (James Franco) is Peter’s unlikely best friend and his closest companion for several years.
+While Peter comes from a working-class background, Harry’s family is pretty rich and successful, and as such he feels the pressure of his father’s judgment, high standards and expectations, causing him to become somewhat bitter and cynical.
 It’s apparent that Peter and Harry have had each other’s back for years before now as study buddies to deal with bullying at school, but if you look closely you’ll notice there’s some tension between them even before the main plot kicks in.
 Both of them have eyes for MJ, and Harry makes several underhanded moves with her that imply he’s kind of a dick.
 Likewise, in the background of the film, Harry quietly grows jealous of Peter because he feels like Norman favors him and he knows MJ has feelings for him.
-Harry is kind of a daddy’s boy, so when he dates Mary Jane he’s more focused on gaining Norman’s approval than he is being a good boyfriend, and as such they don’t last long.
+Harry is kind of a daddy’s boy, so when he dates Mary Jane he’s more focused on gaining Norman’s approval than he is on being a good boyfriend, and as such Harry and MJ don’t last long.
 All of this is fairly minor though, until the ending of the film when Harry comes to believe Spider-Man has killed his father and he grows to hate Spider-Man.
 This development truly marks the beginning of the end of Peter and Harry’s friendship.
 Harry is far from one of my favorite characters in these movies, but something the first two “Spider-Man” films do well is convey his steady and tragic descent into villainy.

 Peter’s boss, J. Jonah Jameson, is the most amusing bit of comic relief in this movie.
 As a newspaper editor, he’s stingy, loud-mouthed, cynical, quick-witted and sassy, with a habit of double-talking.
 Jameson bossing around his employees and his tendency to disrespect Peter but keep him around regardless is comedy gold, and JK Simmons milks all three of his short scenes for all the absurdity he can.
 He’s a sensationalist, he has an odd vendetta against Spider-Man, and he’s not an honest journalist (at all), but he is surprisingly protective of his employees since he refuses to sell out Peter to the Green Goblin when he’s threatened with death.
 I’m glad we’ll be seeing a lot more of this weird man in the sequel.
 Ben and May Parker are Peter’s aunt and uncle and his legal guardians.
 They’re getting on up in the years and they’re not as capable of supporting themselves as they used to be, but as Peter’s surrogate parents they’re the reason he has such a strong moral fiber.
 Uncle Ben is less of a character and more of a paragon of virtue, since he sits alongside Jonathan Kent as one of the most famous examples of a sacrificial lamb in a superhero’s backstory in the comic book world.
 Uncle Ben has a good relationship with Peter, but he worries about Peter becoming at best a jerk, at worst a delinquent, as the boy gets older and pulls away from him and May.
 After Ben is killed one night as result of Peter’s carelessness, he serves as an inspiration to Peter for the rest of his career as Spider-Man, while Aunt May takes on his role of providing Peter with reaffirming life advice, and she does a fine job of it.

 Sam Raimi’s direction for the film has a very lite and thoughtful touch; he always knows just what to focus on and how much attention he should give it in the small, personal scenes, but also gives us grand, sweeping, dizzying shots of New York City’s skyline whenever Spider-Man or Green Goblin take to the skies, instantly immersing us in Spidey’s fantasy world.
 Raimi was a horror movie director long before he dabbled in superhero films, so he gets a chance to return to his horror roots during the Goblin’s transformation – a scene that’s surprisingly atmospheric and tense compared to the rest of the larger than life movie.
 While “Spider-Man” is set in the early 2000’s, it takes place in a very romanticized version of Manhattan that evokes the nostalgic feel of classic comic books and almost has a noir vibe to it at times – like when MJ takes to the streets and dons her trenchcoat, or when the cast attends Norman’s windy, grey funeral at the end.
 While he was producing the film, Raimi tried not to rely too much on CGI and opted for practical effects whenever he could, sometimes blending the two, and as a result the visual effects in this movie have aged surprisingly well.
-There are some shots where you’ll quirk an eyebrow at the 2002 CG, but for the most part this movie is looking good after fifteen years.
+There are some times where you’ll quirk an eyebrow at the 2002 CG (like the initial wall-crawling shots during the mugger chase), but for the most part this movie is looking good after fifteen years.